-Under the FOI Act, agencies must ordinarily give the affected third party an opportunity to object to disclosure of their personal information in accordance with s 33(3).
+Under s 33(2B) of the FOI Act, in determining whether disclosure of a third party’s personal information would be unreasonable, agencies must consult with the third party and seek their views about the proposed disclosure.
 There is no equivalent obligation under IPP 6 to notify individuals of a proposed release of their information.

 In some cases, it will be clear from the material that disclosure may have an unreasonable impact on the third party’s privacy.
 In others, it may be necessary to consult the third party to decide if disclosure would be unreasonable.

-Before refusing a request for access to information based on IPP 6.1(b), organisations should consider the following questions:8
+Before refusing a request for access to information based on IPP 6.1(b), organisations should consider the following questions:9

 - Can the information can be provided in a form that removes identifying information of the third party?